How to Opt Out and Remove Yourself from ClustrMaps

 There are thousands of data brokers like ClustrMaps that publish or sell your information online.
 You can find out which ones are selling or trading your data with some research.
 Just google your name or people search sites operating in your area and crack down on the results.

-To help you do this, you can find more opt-out guides for some of the biggest information brokers below.
 If you don’t have the time to do this for dozens of data brokers, you can use our automated data removal service

 Your data is worth more than oil in the digital age and data brokers are making bank at your expense.
-Remove and keep your personal information off hundreds of data brokers* with Incogni!
-Subscribe to Incogni for just $6.49 per month and get:

-• A fully automated service
+• A fully automated data removal service

 • Regular progress reports

-The first 100 blog readers to use OPTOUT-MARCH23 get an additional 10% discount.
+Use DATA-REMOVAL-APR at checkout to get an additional 10% discount.

-*See the full list of data brokers Incogni covers here.
+* See the full list of data brokers Incogni covers here.

 Alternative ClustrMaps removal methods